-An official certifier is a faculty advisor who has the ability to apply course substitutions and/or exceptions and certify that a student has met the requirements of their selected major, minor, and/or certificate towards the completion of their degree(s).
+An official certifier is a faculty advisor who has the ability to apply course substitutions and/or exceptions and certify that a student has met the requirements of their selected degree, major, minor, and/or certificate towards the completion of their degree(s).
 An Official Certifier generally serves in this capacity for a minimum of one full academic year.
 This includes the certification of degree candidates for December, May, and August degree conferrals.
 The Office of the Registrar (OTR) requests that each academic department/program provides the name(s) of the Official Certifier in a ‚Äėroll call‚Äô early in the fall semester each academic year.

 Students should work with their faculty advisor throughout the academic year to review their progress towards the completion of their degree(s).
 The faculty advisor will assist the student in understanding the courses and credit hours needed¬†to fulfill the requirements of their major, minor, and/or certificate program.
 The faculty advisor will also work with the official certifier when course substitution or exception is needed.
 The official certifier will submit the course substitution or exception via a petition process within Degree Works.
-The Office of the Registrar will apply the course substitution or exception as requested
+The Office of the Registrar will apply the course substitution or exception as requested.

 The following table lists the Official Certifier for each department and/or academic program for the current academic year:

-Note:¬†Programs marked with asterisks (**) are no longer active in the 2016 - 2017 academic year.
+Note:¬†Programs marked with asterisks (**) are no longer active in the 2017 - 2018 academic year.¬†